Azure/azure-quickstart-templates/301-jenkins-k8s-blue-green/README.md

 1. If you run the build more than once, it will cycle through BLUE and GREEN deployments. i.e., if the current environment is **Green**, the job will deploy/test the **Blue** (Tomcat 7) environment and then update the application public endpoint to route traffic to the **Blue** environment if all is good with testing.

+   **Note**: In the deployment pipeline, we always deploy the ***SAME*** image to a given environment in later builds.
+   This is just for demonstration on updating the environment.
+In real world projects, we would build a new image with the latest project artifacts installed, update the image reference in the deployment config and deploy it to the target environment.